Utsumi24/BCOM/README.md

 ### How many outfits can I save?
 Up to 80.
-I figured it was a nice round number. ¯\\_(ツ)_/¯
+I figured it was a nice round number. ¯\\_(ツ)_/¯ This number could be changed in the future.

 ### Tampermonkey/Violentmonkey install:
 https://utsumi24.github.io/BCOM/bcomloader.user.js